 Great now that you are back, here’s 5 very easy to make, DiY gifts that express Kindness and Love.
 As you are making up the recipes, be sure to save a few for yourself, too.
 Fill up your love bucket and at least 2 other people’s love buckets with these recipes.

-5 herbal DiY Gifts to help you express kindness
+25 herbal DiY Valentine’s Gifts to help you express kindness

-Here are 5 herbal recipes for DiY gifts for Valentines, an anniversary, or anytime you need a little more love, or someone else does.
-You can make all 5 in just a few hours to show kindness and love to those in your family or for friends.
+Here are the first 5 herbal recipes for DiY herbal gifts for Valentines, an anniversary, or anytime you need a little more love, or someone else does.
+You can make all 5 in just an hour or less to show kindness and love to those in your family or for friends.
 The recipes are easy to double or triple successfully.

 1.Warming Sugar Scrub for weary hands